June 12, 2025

 Conclusion

-While short-term fluctuations in rare earth and critical metal prices will continue, the long-term trajectory remains clear demand will only increase.
+While short-term fluctuations in rare earth and critical metal prices will continue, the long-term trajectory remains clear: demand will only increase.
 These materials are essential not only for advanced technologies and defense systems but also for clean energy solutions like electric vehicles and wind turbines.

 As geopolitical tensions escalate and global supply chains are restructured, the Western world is taking decisive action to reduce dependence on China.
 However, securing a stable, diversified supply of critical minerals will require sustained investment, strategic partnerships, and innovative processing technologies.